-OPTIONS - As an alternative to entering boot command arguments, you can also boot from a predefined list of boot options.
+OPTIONS - As an alternative to entering boot command arguments, you can also boot from a predefined list of boot commands.
 These are not the same as UEFI Boot Option variables.
 UEFI Boot Option variables get you to the Boot Manager, not to an VSI OpenVMS boot device.

-'''

 OPTIONS [arg]

-'''